-In recent weeks, we have been exploring the ten areas of life that we work with in Sparkle School, and using, as our lens, the idea of ‘family of origin’.
+In recent weeks, we have been exploring the ten areas of life that we work with in NF Learning Lab, and using, as our lens, the idea of ‘family of origin’.
 This week, we focus our family-of-origin lens on the life area of ‘relationship/romance’, which speaks to our significant, personal connections.

 An online dictionary provides a robust list of definitions for these two closely related words.
 One says that relationship “refers to the way in which two or more people or groups regard and behave toward each other”; and that romance refers to an “ardent emotional attachment or involvement between people; love:” as in, “They kept the romance alive in their relationship for 35 years.”